at-internet/atinternet-js-smarttag-adback/README.md

 ## Pre-requisite

 * An account on [Adback.co](https://landing.adback.co/)
-* The usage of first-party user id in your smarttag.js
+* The usage of first-party user id in your smarttag.js (default since 5.10.0)
-* The activation of Callbacks in your smarttag.js file (default to true)
+* The activation of Callbacks in your smarttag.js file (default)

 ## Usage